wslh-bio/SPNtypeID/README.md

 <img src ='/assets/SPNtypeID.jpg'>

 #### Read trimming and quality assessment
 Read trimming and cleaning is performed using [BBtools v38.76](https://jgi.doe.gov/data-and-tools/bbtools/) to trim reads of low quality bases and remove PhiX contamination.
 Then [FastQC v0.11.8](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is used assess the quality of the raw and cleaned reads.
 [Bioawk v1.0](https://github.com/lh3/bioawk) is used to calculate the mean and median quality of the cleaned reads.
+By default, samples with average read quality <30 fail QC.

 #### Genome assembly
 Assembly of the cleaned and trimmed reads is performed using [Shovill v1.1.0](https://github.com/tseemann/shovill).